syed-create/runtime-heatmap-visualization/README.md

 -   Clear browser cache and refresh
 -   Check that all dependencies are installed (`npm install`)
--   Ensure you're using Node.js 16 or higher
+-   Ensure you're using Node.js 18 or higher (20+ recommended)

 ## 📄 License